johnyk87/domain-driven-design/README.md

 Domain driven design revolves around techniques to design what the book calls as the **domain**.

 The domain is where all the **business logic** would lie, and would be at the center of all applications, **when it makes sense**.
-Ths book is clear on the fact that not every application needs or benefits from having an elaborate domain.
+This book is clear on the fact that not every application needs or benefits from having an elaborate domain.

 The result of that design is what is called as the **model**.
 The model is a representation of the main **concepts** in the domain, their **relationships**, and the **business rules** that apply to them.
 However, the model should not try to represent everything there is to know about the domain, to the point of exhaustion.
 The model should **focus on the aspects that really matter** to the purpose of the application.
 This model **should be clear in the actual implementation**, i.e., the code should represent the dommain model as faithfully as any other form of representation.